-This is a system made up of two distinct power lines, which share the same pylons for a section of their length and have homologous (i.e. at the same phase: R, S or T) conductor voltages out of phase of a known quantity: in order to fulfil this condition, the homologous conductors must end on the same bar in a transformation power station (in the case of same nominal voltage) or to the primary and secondary winding, respectively, of an autotransformer (in case of distinct nominal voltages) (Figure 3c).
+Double-Circuit Line DCL: it is a system made up of two distinct power lines, which share the same pylons for a section of their length and have homologous (i.e. at the same phase: R, S o T) conductor voltages out of phase of a known quantity: in order to fulfil this condition, the homologous conductors must end on the same bar in transformation power station (in the case of same nominal voltage) or respectively to the primary and secondary winding of an autotransformer (in case of distinct nominal voltages), (Figure 3c).